 As I said, you can use any compressor plugin you want but I have my favorite ones.
 I think they do the perfect job when it comes to parallel compression.

 I love the UBK-1 compressor for its features and ease of use.
 When you do parallel compressing you don’t need a complicated interface or options.
 And it’s awesome for that purpose.

 Also, UBK-1 by Kush Audio has a built-in saturation module which makes it perfect.
 You can add a little distortion to your compressed track and it will help your track to cut in the mix.

 EL8 Distressor is a popular plugin among mixing engineers.
 It’s also a great mastering compressor.
 But I like to use it for parallel compressing.
 It works great for that.
 And it’s very simple to use.

-It has attack, release, input, and output knobs.
+It has an attack, release, input, and output knob.
 And a very diverse ratio section.
 You can use it as a limiter too.
 In my opinion, it works perfectly with drums.

 3. DBX 160